sordonia120446/yolo_v3_pytorch_better/README.md

-# Hacky YOLO V3 with Pytorch
+# YOLO v3 on Pytorch

+Pytorch implementation of the YOLO v3 SSD.
+Detects and trains.

 ## Setup